psycopg/psycopg/docs/adaptation.rst

     .. autoattribute:: oid
         :annotation: int

+        .. admonition:: todo

+            Document how to find type OIDs in a database.

     .. automethod:: register(src, context=None, format=Format.TEXT)

         You should call this method on the `Dumper` subclass you create,